 - Keep your documents close and safe.
 Photocopies and easily accessible soft copies of your documents are never a bad idea.

+- Buy travel medical insurance or travel insurance.
 Even if you don't need insurance as a part of a visa requirement, proper coverage can make sure you are financially covered for a mishap.
 When all your bases are covered, you can better enjoy your time in Geneva.